 Our program believes everyone can get better.
-After assessment, the treatment recommended is matched to the severity of the identified addictive disorder.
+After an assessment, the treatment recommended is matched to the severity of the identified addictive disorder.
 The Intensive Outpatient Program covers a period of time that allows patients to make significant progress if they attend as scheduled and participate in the group and individual sessions.
-Treatment combines motivational, behavioral, relapse prevention, and 12-step facilitation.
+The treatment combines motivational, behavioral, relapse prevention, and 12-step facilitation.
 Our program also offers Medication Assisted Treatment (MAT) with buprenorphine for patients with opioid use disorders.

 The Motivational Model used in treatment theorizes that everyone who enters the program will be at some degree of readiness to change their substance use behavior.
 The "stage of change" will be somewhat different for each participant.
-The model allows each person to move through stages of change at a pace that works for that person, while not compromising others in the group.
+The model allows each person to move through stages of change at a pace that works for that person while not compromising others in the group.

 How is the treatment delivered?

 The Addiction Treatment Program's Intensive Outpatient Program is delivered in three phases: